 "May I have a copy of your insurance certificate for my files?"

+Are you insured?
+Every painter should carry General Liability insurance with not less than $1 million in coverage.
 This insurance protects the homeowner from damage done by the painter, e.g. 5 gallons of white latex is spilled on your new roof or a ladder crashes onto your convertible.
 Repair work?
 That falls under carpentry and requires a separate rider.
 Proper insurance is Business 101.
 Of course, if these accidents really didn’t happen nobody would need insurance.

 Membership in trade organizations like PCA indicates a level of professional commitment.

+Are your painters employees or independent contractors?
 Employees will be covered by their employers’ general liability insurance,independent contractors should each be individually insured.
 It’s fairly common for painters to hire independent contractors; it is much less common for each individual contractor to be properly insured.

 A company’s general liability policy does not cover independent contractors.
 Murphy’s Law dictates that the only independent contractor that you haven’t verified insurance on will be the one that…